braze-inc/braze-docs/_docs/_hidden/private_betas/catalog.md

 # Catalogs

 You can use catalogs to reference non-user data in your Braze campaigns through Liquid.

 To do so, first import your catalog (a CSV file of non-user data) into Braze, and then access that information to enrich your messages.
 You can bring in any type of data into a catalog.
 This data is typically some sort of metadata from your company such as product information for an eCommerce business, or course information for an education provider.

 Once this information is imported, you can begin accessing it in messages in a similar way to accessing custom attributes or custom event properties through Liquid.

 {% alert important %}
 Catalogs are currently in beta.
-Please contact your Braze account manager if you are interested in participating in the beta.
+Please contact your Braze account manager if you are interested in participating in the beta.<br> To share any feedback on this feature, reach out to the <a href="mailto:catalogs-product@braze.com">Catalogs team</a>.
 {% endalert %}

 If you'd like to share your feedback on this feature or make a request, you can [book a session](https://calendly.com/d/yzvf-frpy/catalog-beta-working-session?month=2021-10) with the Braze Data Ingestion team on Calendly!

 ## Creating a catalog

 To create a catalog in Braze, upload a CSV file to the **Catalogs** page.
 Each CSV file you upload will be its own distinct catalog.
-Each catalog has an identifier; you'll use it to reference data from that catalog in a later step.

 {% alert note %}
 You can create up to five catalogs across your company.